meatnordrink/notebook/ads/ads.md

                       * So: Continue to increase budget to a reasonable point, until/unless cpc/cplc increases (currently lowest on both, significantly.)
 To check effectiveness, check analytics to purchase, over a long period; but, this won't account for people that went to the app.
 May just have to increase budget and look at overall success.
                * Depending on how this goes, **check**
                    * Try another campaign aiming at this audience with a conversion event firing on the "already signed up?" link on the page. **do**
+    * Think I can close all the above; after breaking out, one ad high; shut it off.
+If CPA doesn't go down below 50, further decrease budget.
+(Nov 11)

  * `clicked` : shifted most of budget to new creative.
    * New creative kicking old's butt.
 Result: Disabled all flower ads, left fern (best performing) at even lower budget; increased new creative's budget to $15.
 (Oct 16)